Nonprofit Appeal Letters: 11 Easy Steps + Template

 Picture a potential donor scrolling through Facebook.
 We’ll call her Linda.

 Linda is a middle-aged woman who cares deeply about social issues and her local community.
-While she typically donates to several different charities throughout the holiday season, her budget is tight this year and her attention is limited.
-How can your nonprofit organization create a message compelling enough to capture Linda’s attention and convince her that she should spend some of her hard-earned money on your charity?
+While she typically donates to several charities throughout the holiday season, her budget is tight this year, and her attention is limited.
+How can your nonprofit organization create a compelling message to capture Linda’s attention and convince her that she should spend some of her hard-earned money on your charity?

-With over 1.5 million registered nonprofits in just the U.S., taking the time to develop your message and unique viewpoint is vital all year round.
-However, it’s especially important during the holiday season.
+With over 1.5 million registered nonprofits in the U.S. alone, developing your message and unique viewpoint is vital all year round.
+However, it’s essential during the holiday season.
 Nearly one-third of annual giving happens in December alone.

-That’s why it’s essential that your appeal letter stands out from the rest.
+That’s why your appeal letter must stand out from the rest.
 There’s a brief window for your message to have the maximal impact, and you’re competing not just with other nonprofits but with everything else in Linda’s life: home, work, the holiday season, etc.

 How to Craft Compelling Nonprofit Appeal Messaging